To make a referral, contact us at 920-236-4650.

-The Family Support Team provides Service Coordination and funding to families and individuals, aged Birth-23.
+The Family Support Team provides Service Coordination and funding to families and individuals, age Birth-22, when a child has a specialized need requiring additional care.
 The goal is to provide the needed information, resources, supports and funding for families, and to support each child as they grow to adulthood.
-The Family Support Team is made up of a supervisor/team leader and six service coordinator/social workers.
-Birth-3 services, including service coordination, for young children with a developmental disability or delay are supported through a contract with Goodwill Industries.
+The Family Support Team is made up of a supervisor and ten service coordinators.
+Three service coordinators within Family Support are contracted through Lutheran Social Services.
+Birth-3 services, including service coordination for young children with a developmental disability or delay, are supported through a contract with Valley Packaging Industries.

 Service Coordination - Family Support Team

 When available, FST Service Coordinators can provide short term service coordination to children with a diagnosed condition who are not eligible for the primary funding programs available, but are in need of support or advocacy.
 The Family Support Team staff provide support and access to services for children with disabilities and their families.
 For eligible persons, ages Birth to 22, a plan is developed based on the direction of the individual to the maximum extent possible.
 Service coordination determines eligibility, appropriate community providers, and financial resources availabe to support full inclusion in home and community.

 - Children's Long Term Support (CLTS) Waiver Program

 Children's Long Term Support Waivers, and Children's COP are federally and state funded programs that support eligible children ages 0 to 22 who have a developmental disability, including Autism, a physical disability, and/or a significant emotional disability.
 Services funded through this program are based on the child's needs and identified goals to enhance the child's functioning in their community home setting.